LeeGriffin/fremontbridgebikecrossinng/README.md

 Next steps would be to:
   1. Examine how the recent string of fires has affected ridership (or maybe how much, it has affected ridership)
   2. Look more into historical records about hourly ridership
-    a.
-See how it changes by season (are commutes at all similar to the sunrise/sunset)
+  3. See how it changes by season (are commutes at all similar to the sunrise/sunset)
-    b.
-Has the ratio of commuters changed in the past decade
+  4. Has the ratio of commuters changed in the past decade

 Thanks, hope it's interesting and/or informative